Accretion-to-jet energy conversion efficiency in GW170817: Black hole mass and spin

 \section{Black hole mass and spin}

-A crucial parameter that regulates the efficiency of both the neutrino and the \citet{Blandford1977} mechanisms is the black hole spin.
-In neutron star mergers, the spin of the final remnant is set by angular momentum conservation: the simplest estimate is obtained by equating the angular momentum of the remnant black hole to the orbital angular momentum of the binary prior to merger, which suggests a typical value around $a_\mathrm{BH}\sim 0.7$.
-A more accurate estimate requires to take into account the angular momentum lost in gravitational waves and stored in bound and unbound matter that does not immediately accrete onto the BH.
-Based on a series of general relativistic numerical simulations, \citet{Coughlin2019} provided a fitting formula for the spin of the remnant black hole in neutron star mergers, which depends on the component masses and on the dimensionless tidal deformability of the binary.
+A crucial parameter that regulates the efficiency of both the neutrino and \citet{Blandford1977} mechanisms is the BH spin.
+In neutron star mergers, the spin of the final remnant is set by angular momentum conservation: The simplest estimate is obtained by equating the angular momentum of the remnant BH to the orbital angular momentum of the binary prior to merger, which suggests a typical value around $a_\mathrm{BH}\sim 0.7$.
+A more accurate estimate requires that the angular momentum lost in gravitational waves and stored in bound and unbound matter that does not immediately accrete onto the BH be taken into account.
+Based on a series of general relativistic numerical simulations, \citet{Coughlin2019} provide a fitting formula for the spin of the remnant BH in neutron star mergers, which depends on the component masses and on the dimensionless tidal deformability of the binary.
 The formula reads\footnote{The formula was reported incorrectly in \citet{Coughlin2019}, but a comparison with the BH remnant mass formula allows one to figure out the missing pieces.}

 where $\nu = M_1 M_2/(M_1+M_2)^2$ and $M=M_1+M_2$.
-Based on the same suite of simulations, they also provide a fitting formula for the remnant black hole mass, which reads
+Based on the same suite of simulations, they also provide a fitting formula for the remnant BH mass, which reads

-Applying these formulas to the LVC posterior samples for the low spin prior, we obtain the posterior distributions shown in Fig.~\ref{fig:remnant_mass_spin}, which we then use as input to our \citet{Blandford1977} and $\nu\bar\nu$ annihilation efficiency calculations in \S\ref{sec:BZ_eff} and \ref{sec:nunu}.
+Applying these formulae to the LVC posterior samples for the low spin prior, we obtain the posterior distributions shown in Fig.~\ref{fig:remnant_mass_spin}, which we then used as inputs to our \citet{Blandford1977} and $\nu\bar\nu$ annihilation efficiency calculations in Sects.\ \ref{sec:BZ_eff} and \ref{sec:nunu}.